 Either way, regular check-ups with a physician to assess LDL and Total cholesterol levels (and see if it's actually working) would be good.

 This isn't to say that soy is not at all related to lower testosterone levels; some case studies note that drastic overconsumption of soy can result in reduced androgen levels.
-There is some evidence that for those who harbor the bacteria than can produce equol, that they can experience reductions in testosterone.
+There is some evidence that for those who harbor the bacteria that can produce equol, that they can experience reductions in testosterone.
 A study that did not specifically control for Equol but noted its production also noted decreases in testosterone.

 One study found decreases in testosterone independent of equol but has been criticized for its statistical analysis for including a large outlier.
 Another study noted decreases at high isoflavone contents, but minimal decreases at lower isoflavone contents (and did not control for equol production).